Major Contract

 Mar 2018 The Victorian and Federal Governments signed a bilateral agreement for the project, which includes commitments to negotiate a new long-term lease with ARTC, and for the Victorian Government to accommodate any changes to the NERL required for Inland Rail.

-Jun 2020 The ARTC opened Expressions of Interest for Stage One main works of the project.
-With EOIs closing on 13 July 2020, the procurement aims to shortlist dual Early Contractor Involvement (ECI) contractors by August 2020, and select a Design and Construct contractor by early 2021.
+Jun 2020 The ARTC opened Expressions of Interest for Tranche One main works of the project, with EOIs closing on 13 July 2020.
+The procurement aims to shortlist dual Early Contractor Involvement (ECI) contractors by August 2020, and select a Design and Construct contractor by early 2021.

 Aug 2020 The Victorian Minister for Planning confirmed the project does not require assessment through an Environment Effects Statement (EES).
 The ARTC was required to follow conditions including the completion and acceptance of an environment report and environmental management framework, in consultation with the Victorian Department of Environment, Land, Water and Planning (DELWP).